 Geography lessons are taught in units on a half-termly basis and as geography often presents strong links to other curriculum areas, the unit could be used as a driving force to combine subjects.
-During geography units, we develop pupils’ thinking through geographical information, themes and ‘key concepts fosters their understanding of the world, from their own to the global context.
+During geography units, we develop pupils’ thinking through geographical information and concepts, fostering their understanding of the world, from their local area to locations around the world.
 This empowers them as geographical thinkers.

-These key concepts drive our skills progression overview and underpins the individual units for each year group.
+These key concepts drive our knowledge progression overview and underpins the individual units for each year group.

-Teachers plan lessons for their class using the National Curriculum, Hook Junior’s School Enquiry Cycle , Hook Junior School’s our progression of knowledge, understanding and skills document as a base for planning; enhancing pupils engagement within lessons, providing wider learning opportunities and opportunities for greater depth and deeper learning.
+Teachers plan lessons for their class using the National Curriculum, Hook Junior’s School Enquiry Cycle and our progression of knowledge document: enhancing pupils’ engagement within lessons, providing wider learning opportunities and depth of learning.

-Also, our learning values are embedded within the geography curriculum that we provide.
-In our lessons we aim to inspire children’s curiosity about Geography.
-It, requires collaboration, independence, critical thinking, creativity as well and reflection in lessons to ensure the best Geographical skills and knowledge to be embedded.
-Pupils develop gepographical enquiry by gathering evidence throughout a unit to solve real and relevant problems within a variety of contexts.
+Our learning values are embedded within the geography curriculum that we provide.
+In our lessons we aim to inspire children’s curiosity about geography.
+It requires collaboration, independence, critical thinking, creativity and reflection to ensure the best geographical skills and knowledge can be embedded.
+Pupils undertake geographical enquiry by gathering evidence throughout a unit to solve real and relevant problems within a variety of contexts.

-The Geography progression document ensures the curriculum is covered and the skills and knowledge taught are progressive from year group to year group.
-Teachers are encouraged to make relevant use the school grounds and the local area for fieldwork, to enable pupils to base learning on first hand experiences to enhance teaching and learning in Geography.
+The geography progression document ensures the curriculum is covered and the skills and knowledge taught are progressive from year group to year group.
+Teachers are encouraged to make relevant use of the school grounds and the local area for fieldwork, to enable pupils to base learning on first hand experiences to enhance teaching and learning in geography.
 The school’s high-quality geography curriculum is supported through the availability of a wide range of quality resources.

 Pupils are taught geography together in mixed ability classes to support all pupils to achieve.
 The expectation is that most pupils will move through the school’s subject overview at broadly the same pace.
-Scaffold learning, challenge in lessons and additional support or resources and differentiated tasks are provided for pupils of all abilities to enable them to access learning at their level and be suffuciently challenged.
+Scaffolded learning, differentiated tasks, additional support and challenge in lessons are provided for pupils of all abilities to enable them to access learning at their level and reach their full potential.